ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/workflows.md

           retention-days: 5
 ```

 Navigate to the _Train Model_ workflow under the _Actions_ tab, and press the _Run workflow_ button.
-Your artifact can be used to run the next step: testing the performance.
+Your trained model that is generated as an artifact will be used to run the next step: testing the performance.

 ### Test Model